inovex/elements/src/components/ino-input/readme.md

 **Helper Text**: The component shows an optional helper text underneath the input field (`ino-helper`).
 By default, the helper text will be visible as soon as the user focuses on the input field.
 Set `ino-helper-persistent` to show it all the time.
 Furthermore, use `ino-helper-validation` to style the helper text as validation message.

+**Icons**: Provide a string identifier in `ino-icon` to display a leading icon.
+Set `ino-icon-trailing` to position the icon after the input field.
+Make the icon interactive and clickable by adding `ino-icon-clickable` and listen to the `inoIconClicked` event emitted by the icon component.

 ### Event Behaviour
 The component behaves like a native input with additional features.
 Thus, the component bubbles events triggered by the native [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) like `input`, `keyup` or `change`.